superrnovae/asusn550jv-hackintosh/README.md

 - iServices

 ## Issues
-- HDMI/DP audio works only after wake from sleep.
+- HDMI/DP audio works inconsistently.

 ## How to use